-- You seek information from us through our 'Your Rights' information service. - You request legal or other assistance under Section 40 of the Act. - You engage in legal casework with us or are involved in a legal case that the Commission is given liberty by the Superior Courts to join (as an 'amicus curiae' or 'friend of the court'). - You are involved in an equality or human rights review or inquiry under Part 3 of the Act.

-- You are involved in activity with us to support your implementation of the Public Sector Equality and Human Rights Duty set out in Section 42 of the Act. - You engage with the Commission in relation to our development of policy and /or legislative observations including consultation on domestic and international legislation and policy, and the monitoring of the Irish State's human rights and equality commitments e.g. through the United Nations, EU, or Council of Europe. - You report human rights abuses, discrimination or discriminatory advertising to us. - You attend one of our events either in person or online. - You apply for a bursary or a grant that we are funding. - You undertake research for or on behalf of us. - You participate in one of our research programmes. - You are appointed by us to an advisory committee. - You provide a service to us. - You send us a message on a social media platform. - You take part in one of our media campaigns. - You subscribe to our newsletter. - You report on our activities. - You visit our website. - You visit or contact our offices.
+- You seek information from us through our 'Your Rights' information service. - You request legal or other assistance under Section 40 of the Act. - You engage in legal casework with us or are involved in a legal case that the Commission is given liberty by the Superior Courts to join (as an 'amicus curiae' or 'friend of the court'). - You are involved in an equality or human rights review or inquiry under Part 3 of the Act. - You are involved in activity with us to support your implementation of the Public Sector Equality and Human Rights Duty set out in Section 42 of the Act. - You engage with the Commission in relation to our development of policy and /or legislative observations including consultation on domestic and international legislation and policy, and the monitoring of the Irish State's human rights and equality commitments e.g. through the United Nations, EU, or Council of Europe. - You report human rights abuses, discrimination or discriminatory advertising to us. - You attend one of our events either in person or online. - You apply for a bursary or a grant that we are funding. - You undertake research for or on behalf of us. - You participate in one of our research programmes. - You register and take our on line course and subsequent assessment on the Public Sector Equality and Human Rights duty. - You are appointed by us to an advisory committee. - You provide a service to us. - You send us a message on a social media platform. - You take part in one of our media campaigns. - You subscribe to our newsletter. - You report on our activities. - You visit our website. - You visit or contact our offices.